gpedic/ecto_shortuuid/README.md

 iex> Ecto.UUID.load(<<42, 22, 46, 229, 2, 244, 71, 1, 158, 135, 114, 118, 44, 188, 229, 226>>)
 {:ok, "2a162ee5-02f4-4701-9e87-72762cbce5e2"}
 ```
-We can see that `Ecto.ShortUUID.dump/1` is backwards compatible and still accepts regular `UUIDs` and that the value stored in the DB is exactly the same as when using the regular `:binary_id` type.
+We can see that `Ecto.ShortUUID.dump/1` is backwards compatible and still accepts regular `UUIDs` and the value stored in the DB is exactly the same as when using the regular `:binary_id` type.

 ## Installation